JetBrains/kotlin-web-site/docs/topics/null-safety.md

 ## The `!!` operator

-The third option is for NPE-lovers: the not-null assertion operator (`!!`) converts any value to a non-null type and throws an exception if the value is `null`.
+The third option is for NPE-lovers: the not-null assertion operator (`!!`) converts any value to a non-nullable type and throws an exception if the value is `null`.
 You can write `b!!`, and this will return a non-null value of `b` (for example, a `String` in our example) or throw an NPE if `b` is `null`: